Sales by Product Tag Report

 [ORDERS Shipping] = [ORDERS Shipping amount] - [ORDER ADJUSTMENTS Total Shipping Amount]

-[ORDERS Tax] = [ORDERS Taxes] – [REFUND ITEMS Total Tax Amount]
+[ORDERS Tax] = [ORDERS Taxes] – [REFUNDS Total Tax Amount]